 Historic Downtown Breckenridge

 Breckenridge is an authentic mountain town (not a cookie-cutter village created by a ski resort) with a rich heritage and history dating back to the gold rush of the mid-1800s.
 The energetic and picturesque Main Street is fun to explore year-round with its extensive variety of shops, restaurants, and entertainment.
 From local craftsman to local craft beers, creativity and artistic entrepreneurship runs high in this mountain town.
 At night, Main Street sparkles with colorful lights and an upbeat vibe.
 The town also hosts many signature festivals that punctuate the calendar throughout the year.
-From the International Snow Sculpture Championships to Oktoberfest to Mardi Gras to Ullr Fest (a party in honor of the Norse god of snow), Breckenridge events give visitors and locals many reasons to celebrate.
+From the International Snow Sculpture Championships to Ullr Fest (a party in honor of the Norse god of snow), Breckenridge events give visitors and locals many reasons to celebrate.

 The Arts District